 Most of the content for a bookmap is optional, allowing for specializations that further

 restrict the bookmap model.

 A bookmap allows the following parts:

-In typical book-oriented DTDs or schemas, authors commonly manage major content structures as external entities, separate from the body of the book, and referenced as imbedded elements into the overall structure.
+In book-oriented XML grammars, authors typically manage content structures as external entities, separate from the body of the book and referenced as embedded elements into the overall structure.
 Bookmap follows the same organizational approach, using the topicref-based structure of DITA maps as the archetype for the major divisions of a book.

 Here is an example of a simple bookmap.
 It uses several mechanisms to include chapter content: